 - The strain you use – some strains are more potent, meaning their THC content is higher, which will naturally cause a bigger accumulation of THC byproducts in your body;

 - How frequently you use weed – as we mentioned earlier, chronic users will have THC linger longer in their system than occasional users;

 - Your sensitivity – some people are more sensitive to the effects of THC than others, their body processes it differently which means that they need less amount of THC to get high;

 - Metabolic rate – people with high metabolism tend to eliminate THC from their system faster than people with slower metabolism;

 - Body fat – THC is lipid-soluble and it gets stored in your fat cells, so people with a higher body fat content will tend to store THC for longer periods of time than people with lower body fat content.

 What to Do if You Have an Upcoming Drug Test?

-The best advice we can give you is to drink a lot of fluids for hydration and abstain from using marijuana if you can.
+Well, drinking lots of fluids for hydration and abstaining from using marijuana would be a good idea.
 Detox kits are generally not recommended because they’re not as effective as they claim to be, so you better stick to the basics.
-The goal is to flush out THC from your system faster and get it to at least non-detectable levels if you don’t have enough time to flush it out completely.
+The goal is to flush out THC from the system or at least get it to non-detectable levels.

 THC is a psychotropic substance found in marijuana that produces a euphoric high.
 How long it will stay in the body depends on different variables, but generally frequent users will have it linger for longer than occasional users.